The 7 best recipe apps in 2026 (tested and compared)

 The meal planner lets you drag recipes onto a weekly calendar and generates a consolidated grocery list from your plan.
 Cook mode keeps the screen on, shows one step at a time, and includes built-in timers.

 Where Fond stands out is the specialized workshop tools.
 If you bake bread or make pizza regularly, the built-in calculators for hydration, flour blends, and fermentation schedules go deeper than any general recipe app.
+If you have old family recipes on paper, Fond is also the fastest way to digitize them.

 Platforms: Web, iOS, Android, desktop (via Tauri).

-Price: Free tier available. $8/month or $13/month for full access.
+Price: Free tier available (up to 50 recipes). $8/month or $13/month for full access.

 2. Paprika